 As VAT relates to turnover, not profit, dog breeders can find themselves needing to register for VAT.
 This is especially so given the prices puppies are selling at now.
 Although this represents a milestone for any business, for dog breeders who sell to consumers it can pose a problem.
 Only registered business can claim back VAT so when you’re VAT registered you’ll need to add the standard rate of VAT 20% to the price of each puppy you sell.
 (Some breeders do this but it can make you uncompetitive).
 Alternatively, you’ll have to pay a portion of the price you charge over to HMRC (which comes straight out of your profit).

 Penny became a dog breeder in 2020 and crossed the £85,000 threshold for VAT.
 Penny has a litter of 10 puppies to sell at £3,000 each so she must charge her customers an extra 20% for VAT, a total of £3,600 per puppy.
 Or she can charge £3,000 and take VAT out of the amount she gets paid for each puppy to pay to HMRC of £500 (£3,000 x 20/120).

-There are VAT schemes available the UK which can help to improve cash flow and even reduce the amount of VAT paid, but one breeder attempted to adopt the margin scheme for puppies which landed them in hot water with HMRC.
-Unfortunately, whilst we don’t like to think of puppies like commodities when it comes to business they are subject to VAT just like any other inanimate object.
+There are VAT schemes available the UK which can help to improve cash flow and even reduce the amount of VAT paid.
+However, one breeder attempted to adopt the margin scheme for puppies which landed them in hot water with HMRC.
+Unfortunately, whilst we don’t like to think of puppies like commodities when it comes to business, they are subject to VAT just like any other inanimate object.